9 Fun things to do in Tarpon Springs: The Sponge Capital of the World

 Bear Haven Land Company Vintage shop is a must for anyone who loves hunting for old treasures.
 Even if you do not plan on buying anything, it’s really fun to take a trip down pre-high tech memory lane.
 Seeing so many fun nostalgic board games and toys which you had long forgotten about is quite a blast from the past.
 I have found some pretty cool stuff here including a collector’s Beatles Monopoly Game, priced at just 20 bucks.

-After you have your fill of looking at thousands of nostalgic toys, you can continue on the trip down memory lane at the Replay pinball museum, conveniently located right next door.
+After you have your fill of looking at thousands of nostalgic toys, you can continue on the trip down memory lane at the pinball museum, conveniently located right next door.

-Check out some of the vintage collection offered at Bear Haven
+The vintage collection offered at Bear Haven

 7. Watch a sunset at Fred Howard Park